lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 But that doesn't mean it's the only possible runtime.
 TypeStream could compile pipelines into flink jobs, pulsar applications, google pub/sub pipelines, whatever.
-TypeStream can outlive its runtime because it's built like a small programming so it can abstract away the runtime for you.
-In fact, it already
-does: there's no mention of Kafka Streams in a TypeStream pipeline.
+TypeStream can outlive its runtime because it's built like a small programming language so it can abstract away the runtime for you.
+In fact, it already does: there's no mention of Kafka Streams in a TypeStream pipeline.

 ### I don't want to bash SQL but

 As Sarah Catanzaro once said: [abstractions matter](https://twitter.com/sarahcat21/status/1719025058734379196).

-The way I read her tweet is that abstractions they greatly contribute to the building experience.
+The way I read her tweet is that abstractions greatly contribute to the building experience.
 It's how I got here.

 This is why, despite not being a huge fan of the bash-like programming languages, I still went for it with TypeStream.
 You know UNIX pipelines, you